hschne/win-gists/README.md

 Like said before, the application was not actually created with other users in mind.
 If you can get some use out of it, and feel that it can be improved, I'm happy to accept any pull requests.
-In order to contribute Visual Studio 2012/2013 is required, as well as the Wix-Toolkit.
+In order to contribute Visual Studio 2012/2013 is required, as well as the Wix-Toolkit (for the setup).

 Feel free to contact me with any questions you might have.